LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 - Validating user input
 - Public facing methods verifying parameters
 - Handling expected errors (like file open failure)
-- Data outside of your control
+- Data outside your control

 In these cases you should **VALIDATE** like in rule 7.
 Do not use assertions on things you can't say should **ALWAYS** be true or false.
 This is because assertions are removable for performance reasons.
 The idea is that during development the assertion never triggered, so it should be safe to remove.
 An argument can be made if assertions should be removed in the first place since debugging never stops in programming.
-Typically assertions are removed for user convenience in non-safety critical applications, but safety critical systems may want to keep them.
+Typically, assertions are removed for user convenience in non-safety critical applications, but safety critical systems may want to keep them.
 If you want to modify the behavior of the default assertion, or don't want them to be removable you can create your own.

 This brings up a question on how to write an assertion.